elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

         style Sensor_Actuator_Testbed fill:#bbf,stroke:#333,stroke-width:2px;
     ```

-Ivan - creating copilot monitors for requirements above (ACTION)
+Ivan - creating copilot monitors for requirements above
-- has hooks for actions based on when violations occur.  so we could define cicd and failure logging (they have examples/plugins.)
+- Copilot is relatively simple.
+  - From the point of view of connecting it to the rest of the testing infrastructure, all it needs is:
+    - A boolean (global variable) that indicates if the light switch is on or off.
+    - A boolean (global variable) that indicates if the lights are on.
+  - It can also connect in if a function is provided that allows CoPilot to "sense" if the light switch is on/off, and whether the lights are on/off.
+There are other ways to connect it (e.g., SW bus, etc.).
 - [MW] How do we add this to the build?
   - Dependencies to sort out
     - https://github.com/tobsan/meta-haskell